-The right of an appeal to the High Court only exists by agreement of the parties, and even then only on points of law.41 Similarly, appeals from the High Court to the Court of Appeal only lie on domestic awards by an agreement of the parties or with leave of the High Court or the Court of Appeal, and on condition that the Court of Appeal is satisfied that the appeal raises a point of law of general importance that affects the rights of the parties.
+The right of an appeal to the High Court only exists by agreement of the parties, and even then only on points of law.39 Similarly, appeals from the High Court to the Court of Appeal only lie on domestic awards by an agreement of the parties or with the leave of the Court of Appeal, and on condition that the Court of Appeal is satisfied that the appeal raises a point of law of general importance that affects the rights of the parties.
 This position was reaffirmed in Hinga v.
 Gathara, where the Court of Appeal held that there was no right to appeal a decision of the High Court refusing to set aside an arbitral award.

-The High Court decision in Nyutu has been criticised.43,44 The judge in this case was not convinced that Sections 35 and 39 of the Arbitration Act, separately or together, have the effect of denying a right of appeal from the decision of the High Court.
+The High Court decision in Nyutu has been criticised.41 The judge in this case was not convinced that Sections 35 and 39 of the Arbitration Act, separately or together, have the effect of denying a right of appeal from the decision of the High Court.
 The judge observed that the Court in Nyutu, in professing to respect and uphold the finality of the arbitral process, had inadvertently invested the High Court and not the arbitrator with finality, and was of the view that the majority decision in Kenya Shell represents the correct position of the law.
 This is an indication that there is no congruence among the courts in Kenya on whether a party in arbitration can appeal from the decision of the High Court.

 The Court of Appeal in Tanzania National Roads Agency v.
-Kundan Singh Construction,45 observed that the UNCITRAL Model Law, upon which the Kenyan Arbitration Act is based, shows that there was a clear and deliberate intention to limit court intervention in arbitration matters and proceeded to dismiss the appeal on the basis that there is no right of appeal against a decision to accept or refuse recognition and enforcement.
+Kundan Singh Construction42 observed that the UNCITRAL Model Law, upon which the Kenyan Arbitration Act is based, shows that there was a clear and deliberate intention to limit court intervention in arbitration matters, and proceeded to dismiss the appeal on the basis that there is no right of appeal against a decision to accept or refuse recognition and enforcement.

 viii Developments affecting international arbitration

-Prior to the coming into force of the current Constitution, Kenya was a dualist state, which essentially meant that all conventions, treaties or other international instruments that Kenya had ratified only came into force in Kenya once they went through a domestication process and were recognised in an act of Parliament as part of the laws of Kenya.
+Prior to the coming into force of the current Constitution, Kenya was a dualist state, which essentially meant that all conventions, treaties or other international instruments that Kenya had ratified only came into force in Kenya once they went through a domestication process and were recognised in an act of parliament as part of the laws of Kenya.

 However, it has been suggested that Section 2(5) and 2(6) of the current Constitution dispensed with the requirement for the domestication of conventions, treaties and other international instruments that Kenya has ratified by providing that such instruments form part of the laws of Kenya.
-The effect of this would be that Kenyan courts can now readily apply the provisions of conventions, treaties and international instruments that have been ratified by Kenya, including those that deal with arbitration, without requiring that they first be adopted as an act of Parliament through an elaborate and lengthy domestication process.
+The effect of this would be that Kenyan courts can now readily apply the provisions of conventions, treaties and international instruments that have been ratified by Kenya, including those that deal with arbitration, without requiring that they first be adopted as an act of parliament through an elaborate and lengthy domestication process.

 ix Investor–state disputes